Notice of Information Privacy

 Qualified Person (QP) Pursuant to Canadian National Instrument 43-101

-Dr. McDonald reviewed and verified information regarding drill sampling, data verification of all digitally collected data, drill surveys and specific gravity determinations relating to the Casa Berardi mine.
+Mr. Allen and Mr. Blair reviewed and verified information regarding drill sampling, data verification of all digitally collected data, drill surveys and specific gravity determinations relating to the Casa Berardi Mine.
 The review encompassed quality assurance programs and quality control measures including analytical or testing practice, chain-of-custody procedures, sample storage procedures and included independent sample collection and analysis.
 This review found the information and procedures meet industry standards and are adequate for Mineral Resource and Mineral Reserve estimation and mine planning purposes.

 All stock price quotes and historical stock price data on the site are provided by third parties, are for informational purposes only, and are not intended for trading purposes.
 If you are contemplating trading in the Company’s securities, the Company strongly advises that you obtain independent professional advice (including independent legal and financial advice from qualified advisors) before making any investment decision.
 The Company makes no representation or warranty regarding the timeliness, accuracy or completeness of any stock price quotes or historical stock price data and has not taken any steps to verify the adequacy, timeliness, accuracy or completeness of the information on the Site.

 The Company respects your personal privacy.
 You may use the Site without providing any personal information about yourself other than such personal information as you may specifically and knowingly provide.
 If the Company asks you to provide any personal information, the Company will tell you the purposes for which the Company intends to use that information.
 The Company will not collect, use, or disclose that information without your consent, and the Company will not use or disclose that information for any other purposes without your consent.